fynks/debrid-services-comparison/README.md

 ## What are Debrid Services?

-Debrid services (also k❌wn as *premium link generators*) unlock **faster, ad-free downloads** from file hosts by acting as a high-speed intermediary.
+Debrid services (also known as *premium link generators*) unlock **faster, ad-free downloads** from file hosts by acting as a high-speed intermediary.
 Instead of dealing with wait times, captchas, or bandwidth limits, you let the debrid service fetch and cache the file—then deliver it directly to you.

 ### Key Benefits:
 - **Maximum Download Speeds** – Bypass host throttling with direct links
 - **Multi-Host Access** – One subscription supports hundreds of file hosts
 - **Streaming Ready** – Watch videos instantly from supported hosts
 - **Torrent-to-Link Conversion** – Add magnet links or torrents to download remotely and get a direct URL
-- **Ad-Free Experience** – ❌ popups, countdowns, or forced waits
+- **Ad-Free Experience** – No popups, countdowns, or forced waits
 - **Global Server Network** – Often located in high-bandwidth regions for optimal performance

 > 💡 Think of a debrid service as a “*premium proxy*” between you and file-hosting sites like Rapidgator, Mediafire, or Uptobox.